microsoftgraph/android-java-snippets-sample/README.md

 * [Additional resources](#additional-resources)
 * [Version history](#version-history)

 Looking to build cool apps that help people work with their Office 365 data?
-Explore, learn, and understand the Microsoft Graph SDK by using this Snippets sample.
-This sample shows you how to access multiple resources, including Microsoft Azure Active Directory and Office 365, by making calls to the Microsoft Graph SDK in an Android application.
+Explore, learn, and understand the Microsoft Graph Java SDK by using this Snippets sample.
+This sample shows you how to access multiple resources, including Microsoft Azure Active Directory and Office 365, by making calls to the Microsoft Graph Java SDK in an Android application.

 You can explore the following operations in Microsoft Graph: